askui/askui/docs/docs/general/07-Troubleshooting/windows.md

 # Windows

-## askui Controller
+## askui UI Controller

-On windows the problem occurs that the askui Controller doesn't terminate after test execution.
-Jest can't execute if processes are still running.
-If you are using askui in a CI/CD pipeline this can prevent the pipeline to proceed.
+On Windows, the askui UI Controller may not terminate after test execution.
+This may lead to problems when using the askui UI Controller in a pipeline like a pipeline's run not coming to an end.
+There are two ways to deal with this issue:

-[Here](jest.md) is already a possible solution where you force Jest to exit.
+- you can force Jest to exit as described on our [Jest-Troubleshooting page](jest.md)

-But you could also try to stop the askui Controller.
-This can be done by passing `true` to the stop method:
+- try to stop the askui UI Controller.
+The stop method of the class `UiController` has an optional `forceStop` parameter.
+If we pass `true` to the stop method we kill the process of the askui UI Controller port and force a termination.

 ```typescript
 await uiController.stop(true);
 ```